graphql/graphql-spec/spec/Section 3 -- Type System.md

 type system claims a union will be returned, one of the possible types will be returned.

+Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL field arguments or variables; the `Input Object` type allows the schema to define exactly what data is expected.

+### Wrapping Types

 All of the types so far are assumed to be both nullable and singular: e.g. a scalar string returns either null or a singular string.

-The type system might want to define that it returns a list of other types; the `List` type is provided for this reason, and wraps another type.
-Similarly, the `Non-Null` type wraps another type, and denotes that the result will never be null.
-These two types are referred to as "wrapping types"; non-wrapping types are referred to as "base types".
-A wrapping type has an underlying "base type", found by continually unwrapping the type until a base type is found.
+A GraphQL schema may describe that a field represents list of another types;
+the `List` type is provided for this reason, and wraps another type.

+Similarly, the `Non-Null` type wraps another type, and denotes that the resulting value will never be null.

+These two types are referred to as "wrapping types"; non-wrapping types are referred to as "named types".
+A wrapping type has an underlying named type, found by continually unwrapping the type until a named type is found.

-Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL queries; the `Input Object` type allows the schema to define exactly what data is expected from the client in these queries.
+### Type Extensions

+TypeExtension :
+  - ObjectTypeExtension

+Type extensions are used to represent a GraphQL type system which has been extended from some original type system.
+For example, this might be used by a local service to represent data a GraphQL client only accesses locally, or by a GraphQL service which is itself an extension of another GraphQL service.

-### Scalars
+## Scalars

-As expected by the name, a scalar represents a primitive value in GraphQL.
+ScalarTypeDefinition : Description? scalar Name Directives[Const]?

+Scalar types represent primitive leaf values in a GraphQL type system.
 GraphQL responses take the form of a hierarchical tree; the leaves on these trees are GraphQL scalars.

 All GraphQL scalars are representable as strings, though depending on the response format being used, there may be a more appropriate primitive for the